Dr. Joshua Reece

 I am a first-year graduate student here at Fresno State!
 I am studying Western Pond Turtles and using genetics to identify species and assist zoos with captive breeding programs.

-I am an undergraduate biology major interested in marine biology.
+I’m a biology major interested in marine biology.
 My research involves studying how coastal dredging impacts the biodiversity of coastal ecosystems, specifically in Morro Bay.
-I also love chemistry!
+I also love organic chemistry!